A preliminary assessment of the sensitivity of uniaxially-driven fusion targets to flux-limited thermal conduction modeling: Results and discussion

 We first examine the impact of the scaling factors applied to the components of the conduction microphysics; the electron and ion thermal conductivities and the electron-ion energy exchange rate.
 All three materials which directly contribute to the energetics of the collapsing cavity (the deuterium fuel, the PMMA coverslip and the gold anvil) are considered.
 For each material, scaling factors in the range $s = \cly{0.1, 0.5, 2, 10}$ have been applied (individually) using the \quotes{blanket} and \quotes{targeted} manner as described in Section \ref{subsec:microphysics_uncertainties}.
-To simplify the analysis we consider only order-one perturbations, i.e.\;only a single aspect of the system is perturbed at a time.
-This has the disadvantage that interactions between uncertainties are ignored, which is surely important in a two-temperature, conduction-dominated plasma.
+To simplify the analysis we consider only order-one perturbations, i.e.\;only a single aspect of the simulation configuration of the reference case is perturbed at a time.
+This has the disadvantage that interactions between uncertainties are ignored, which is surely important in a two-temperature, conduction-dominated plasma due to the nonlinear feedback between the different energy loss mechanisms.
 On the other hand, establishing the basic trends is of prime importance and lays the foundations for more complex, coupled sensitivity studies in future.